 Eco-friendly birthday bashes affordable, fun

-If you want to avoid the after-party cleanup, the Lotus Room is one of the most unique party venues in the area, allowing the kids to experience a healthy way to have fun.
-The Kula Kids Yoga party includes yoga play, games and arts and crafts.
+Parties in your home seem to require days of cleaning up.
+If you are looking to avoid that after-party cleanup, the Lotus Room is one of the most unique party venues in the area, allowing the kids to experience a healthy way to have fun.
+The Kula Kids Yoga party includes yoga, play, games and arts and crafts.

 When it comes to giving and receiving gifts, it can get daunting.
 The last thing a parent wants to do is upset their child on his birthday, but it doesn’t hurt your child or your wallet if you’re a little inventive.
 Homemade gifts can be meaningful and likely will last longer than the latest toy.
 Now, there’s nothing wrong with giving toys but there are other options, such as a photo collage.

-Shapecollage.com has a gift for the child who has it all.
+Shapecollage.com has a great gift to help commemorate an entire year in photos.
+Users can upload photos to create large collages in all different shapes.
 Parents, grandparents and family friends can turn digital photos into keepsakes.
 If the child is a bookworm, give her the gift of reading with Booksfree.com, the Netflix of the publishing world.
 For a flat monthly fee, it provides unlimited reading options.

-Teaching a child to give also is one of life’s most important lessons.
+Birthdays are also a great opportunity to teach your child that giving is also one of life’s most important lessons.
 Parents can set up a fund to donate to their child’s favorite wildlife fund, charity or any other cause they would like.
 Partygoers can donate to that fund instead of bringing a present.
-A great website to visit to pick a charity is Childrendonate2.org.
+If your child decides to donate the funds they raise, a great website to visit is Childrendonate2.org.
 Another great idea is to open a savings account for college, camps or trips that guests also can contribute to in lieu of a gift.

 Happy planning and happy birthday.